-ARA 300 Arabic as a Second Language III (3-0-3).
-Builds on the earlier Arabic courses using materials that are more advanced.
+ARA 300 Arabic as a Second Language III (3-0-3). (in Arabic and English) Builds on the earlier Arabic courses using materials that are more advanced.
 Video materials that build on grammatical structures and conversational skills practiced in earlier courses will be used as the focus for this course.
 Does not satisfy the Arabic heritage requirement.

-ARA 309 Business Arabic (3-0-3).
-Develops students' abilities in reading and writing Arabic-language business documents and proposals.
-Teaches

-Arabic speaking and listening skills necessary for effective communication in the business world.
+ARA 309 Business Arabic (3-0-3). (in Arabic and English) Develops students' abilities in reading and writing Arabiclanguage business documents and proposals.
+Teaches Arabic speaking and listening skills necessary for effective communication in the business world.
 Prerequisite: ARA 200 or ARA 210.
 Does not satisfy the Arabic heritage requirement.

-ARA 314 Media Arabic (3-0-3).
-Teaches and practices the language skills necessary to comprehend and contribute to a wide range of Arabiclanguage media.
+ARA 314 Media Arabic (3-0-3). (in Arabic and English) Teaches and practices the language skills necessary to comprehend and contribute to a wide range of Arabic-language media.
 Prerequisite: ARA 200 or ARA 210.
 Does not satisfy the Arabic heritage requirement.

-ARA 340 The Social Context of Arabic (3-0-3).
-Discusses language issues in the Arab world by relating language to national identity.
+ARA 340 The Social Context of Arabic (3-0-3). (in English) Discusses language issues in the Arab world by relating language to national identity.
 Identifies and characterizes sociopolitical problems related to the development of Modern Standard Arabic in the Arab world today and how they affect language planning, literacy development and evolution of MSA.
-Prerequisite: COM 203 or COM 204.
+Prerequisite: ENG 203 or ENG 204.